Who Can Donate?

 Age and Organ Donation

 You are never too old to be an organ, eye or tissue donor.
 Gift of Life has seen patients over 80 years of age go on to be donors and save and heal lives.
+To date, the oldest donor in the U.S. was age 95.
 We encourage people of all ages to place the donor designation on their driver’s license and talk to your family about your decision.

 Every individual is evaluated by a team of medical professionals at the time of death to screen for possible diseases that may rule out organ donation.
 Historically, the only diseases which exclude one from being an organ donor are HIV and metastatic cancer.
 However, several transplant centers in the nation have begun recovering organs for HIV + donors to be transplanted into HIV + recipients.